Last Updated: November 22, 2024

 brown adipose tissue (BAT)

-is considered a lipokine; produced from linoleic acid via actions of CYP2J or CYP2C subfamily enzymes which generate epoxy fatty acids, the epoxy-fatty acids can be hydrolyzed to form 9,10-diHOME and 12,13-diHOME by the action of an epoxide hydrolase, primarily soluble epoxide hydrolase (sEH encoded by the EPHX1 and EPHX2 genes); functions as an autocrine factor for BAT; induces skeletal muscle fatty acid uptake
+is also considered a lipokine; produced from linoleic acid via actions of CYP2J or CYP2C subfamily enzymes which generate epoxy fatty acids, the epoxy-fatty acids can be hydrolyzed to form 9,10-diHOME and 12,13-diHOME by the action of an epoxide hydrolase, primarily soluble epoxide hydrolase (sEH encoded by the EPHX1 and EPHX2 genes); functions as an autocrine factor for BAT; induces skeletal muscle fatty acid uptake

 adiponectin